Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 "Thursday, 25th January,1940 - 'SS Gudveig' (1,300t) a Norwegian ship was torpedoed and sunk by a U Boat, 5 miles NE by E of Longstone Island, Farnes at 55 42 15N 01 30 30W and lies in 50 metres of water".
 The Jan.-1940 entries start here.

 Ron Young adds that she was on a voyage from Tyne to Bergen with a cargo of coal.
 Jürgen Rohwer's "Axis Submarine Successes of World War Two" provides the additional information that the torpedo came from U-19 (Schepke).
 A visitor to my website, using the source "Shipwreck Index of the British Isles" (which says she was built in 1919) adds that Gudveig was torpedoed at 9.30 pm on the above date.
-This same source also provided me with the previous name Robert Maersk and the fact that she was renamed in 1935.
+This same source also provided me with the previous name Robert Mærsk and the fact that she was renamed in 1935.
 U-19 had also sunk the Latvian Everene in the same convoy an hour earlier, also included in the above mentioned war time diaries.
-Note also that according to this thread on my Ship Forum, survivors from both ships were rescued by a ship named Dole (ex Everhope).
+Note also that this thread on my Ship Forum states that survivors from both ships were rescued by a ship named Dole (ex Everhope).
+According to Uboat.net, the British trawler Evesham also rescued some of the survivors.

 The Stavern Memorial for Seamen, which I've linked to below, commemorates the following 6 Norwegians: